nus-cs2103-AY2021S1/tp/docs/UserGuide.md

   e.g. a command with format `add-i n/NAME q/QUANTITY` can be used as
   1. either `add-i n/Chicken q/10`
   1. or `add-i q/10 n/Chicken`

+* If you add multiple inputs of the same parameter in a single command, OneShelf will take in the last parameter as the actual input. <br>
+  e.g. `add-i n/Chicken q/10 n/Fish` <br>
+  Notice that in this example, `NAME` appears twice in one single command, OneShelf will take Fish as the actual name and ignore Chicken.

 #### 3.1.1 Viewing help : `help`